Yep, there it is, folks, right there in the Washington Examiner.

 And Romney is basically saying, I know Obama's black.

-I'm aware of that, but that doesn't intimidate me.
+But that doesn't intimidate me.

 And I think that's what people see as him being strong or courageous.

-Well, I have to say I hadn't thought of that.
+Well, I have to say, I hadn't thought of that.

 That's a good point.

-It's known that this is a setup, is known there's no way, and he still went.
+It's known that this is a setup.

 He still went.